rsolomonjr/rs-wordpress/README.md

 # rs-wordpress

 This repository is for my created WordPress widgets, shortcodes and plugins.
+To find the files, please see the separate branches.

 TO DO: